raspberrypilearning/sound-meter/en/step_2.md

 ### Create your project

-Once the editor is open, you will need to create a New Project and give your project a name.
+Once the editor is open, you will need to create a new project and give your project a name.

 --- task ---